Bishop98/--Bishop/README.md

 # --Bishop
-Reddit Chat bot, interacts with Reddit's sendbird backend
+Reddit Chat bot, interacts with Reddits sendbird backend

 Note: The websocket package causes an error as is.
 I've included a fix in the "WebsocketFile" directory.